UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 Windows users will also need to install Rtools, which will allow you to use external libraries.
 Go to <http://cran.r-project.org/bin/windows/Rtools/> and download the latest version (e.g., Rtools40.exe).
 After the download has finished, run the installer with the default configuration.
 Do *not* follow the Rtools' website instructions for "Putting Rtools on the PATH".
 RStudio will put Rtools on the PATH automatically when it is needed.

-To test if you're installation was successful, open RStudio and type the following into the Console:
+To test if you're installation was successful, open RStudio (restart it if you already have it open) and type the following into the Console:

 ```
 install.packages("jsonlite", type = "source")